 As of the date the consolidated financial statements were authorized for issue, the M.J.
 Group has assessed that the application of other standards and interpretations will not have a material impact on the M.J.
 Group's financial position and financial performance.

 c.
-New IFRSs in issue but not yet endorsed and issued into effect by the FSC
+New IFRS Accounting Standards in issue by IASB but not yet endorsed and issued into effect by the FSC